lightrush/framework-laptop-formula/README.md

-# Salt (SaltStack) formula for setting up Ubuntu 20.04 (for now) on the Framework Laptop
+# Automated post-install setup of Ubuntu 20.04 on the Framework Laptop

+## CAUTION
+This has only been tested on Ubuntu 20.04.3 (Linux 5.11), on a Framework with i5-1135G7, non-vPro AX210.
+It may or may not work on anything that it wasn’t tested on.
+Use your own judgement.

 ## TL;DR, but ideally read past this section first

-In order to setup Ubuntu 20.04.3 with working WiFi, fingerprint reader etc., after installing the OS run this:
+In order to setup Ubuntu 20.04.3 with working WiFi, fingerprint reader etc., run the following after installing the OS:
 ```
 sudo rm -f /lib/firmware/iwlwifi-ty-a0-gf-a0.pnvm ; sudo rmmod iwlmvm ; sudo rmmod iwlwifi ; sudo modprobe iwlwifi
 wget -O /tmp/bootstrap-salt.sh https://bootstrap.saltproject.io && sudo sh /tmp/bootstrap-salt.sh